 In 2016, we entered into a credit agreement for a \$100 million senior secured draw term loan credit facility ("Credit Facility") for the acquisition of real property and construction of an office building that will serve as part of our principal headquarters.
 Under the agreement, \$25 million was drawn on December 1, 2016, June 1, 2017, and December 1, 2017.
 The final \$25 million was completed on June 1, 2018, for a total drawn amount of \$100 million.
 During the draw period from December 1, 2016 through December 31, 2018, we will make monthly interest payments under the Credit Facility.
 Upon the expiration of the draw period, the Credit Facility converts to a fully-amortized term loan with monthly payments of principal and interest over a period of 28 years, commencing on January 1, 2019.
-Borrowings under the Credit Facility during the draw period.
-Bonds with a fair value of \$108.3 million were pledged as collateral for the facility and are reported as available-for-sale securities in the Statements of Financial Position as of June 30, 2018.
+Borrowings under the Credit Facility bear interest at a fixed rate of 4.35%.
+In addition, we are required to pay a quarterly commitment fee of 0.08% on the unused portion of the Credit Facility during the draw period.
+Bonds with a fair value of \$107.5 million were pledged as collateral for the facility and are reported as available-for-sale securities in the Statements of Financial Position as of September 30, 2018.
 The bank requires compliance with certain covenants, which include leverage ratios, debt restrictions and minimum net worth, for our Credit Facility.
-We are in compliance with all covenants at June 30, 2018.
+We are in compliance with all covenants at September 30, 2018.

 Amounts drawn from the Credit Facility are reported at carrying value on our Statements of Financial Position, net of unamortized loan origination and commitment fees.
-The estimated fair value of this borrowing at June 30, 2018 was \$94.3 million.
-The estimated fair value was determined using estimates based upon interest rates and credit spreads and are classified as Level 3 in the fair value hierarchy as of June 30, 2018.
+The estimated fair value of this borrowing at September 30, 2018 was \$90.5 million.
+The estimated fair value was determined using estimates based upon interest rates and credit spreads and are classified as Level 3 in the fair value hierarchy as of September 30, 2018.

-The scheduled maturity of the \$100 million Credit Facility begins on January 1, 2019 with annual principal payments of \$1.9 million in 2019, \$2.0 million in 2020, \$2.0 million in 2022, \$2.2 million in 2023 and \$89.8 million thereafter.
+The scheduled maturity of the \$100 million Credit Facility begins on January 1, 2019 with annual principal payments of \$1.9 million in 2019, \$2.0 million in 2020, \$2.0 million in 2021, \$2.1 million in 2022, \$2.2 million in 2023 and \$89.8 million thereafter.